Shippable/docs/sources/platform/workflow/job/runci.md

 # runCI

 `runCI` is a job that represents a repo that is enabled for CI on Shippable.
 This is how Shippable was started before we realized that trying to create complex workflows in one single YML script was impossible and we needed DevOps Assembly Lines.
-As a result, this job is somewhat different from other Jobs since the actual configuration is driven through [`shippable.yml`](/platform/tutorial/workflow/shippable-yml/).
+As a result, this job is somewhat different from other jobs since the actual configuration is driven through the CI sections of [`shippable.yml`](/platform/tutorial/workflow/shippable-yml/).
 The runCI job is just a wrapper that lets you easily integrate your CI workflow with the rest of your assembly line.

 `runCI` jobs execute on Shippable provided [Dynamic Nodes or Custom Nodes](/platform/runtime/overview#nodes)